ratiotile/bwai-common-fwd/README.md

 # Common Framework for BWAPI AI - Design

 Don't reinvent the wheel!
 AI development in BWAPI can be a lot easier with a common framework to build on.
+This repository collects ideas and design documents for a proposed common Starcraft AI framework.

 ## Design Philosophy
 - Expressive and clean API.
 Provide for concise and beautiful code.